hbowie/notenik-features/README.md

 + [NotenikTextile](https://github.com/hbowie/NotenikTextile) - A very basic and incomplete parser for Textile
 + [NotenikMkdown](https://github.com/hbowie/NotenikMkdown) - Notenik's custom Markdown parser

+## Documentation Repos

+These repositories contain various sorts of documentation about Notenik.

++ [Knowledge Base](https://github.com/hbowie/notenik-KB) - Everything you might ever want to know about Notenik, including its version history
++ [Guide to Features](https://github.com/hbowie/notenik-features) - A detailed guide to the features to be found in Notenik
++ [Tips](https://github.com/hbowie/notenik-tips) - Brief introductory tips on the use of Notenik

 ## Additional Code Packages

 This is additional open-source code, written by others, and used by Notenik.
 These packages are all separately licensed.